IBM/ToDoBackend/Workshop.md

     ```

 2. Run your Kitura server in Xcode:
-    1) Change the selected target from "ToDoServer-Package" to the "TodoServer" executable.
+    1) Change the selected target from "ToDoServer-Package" to the "ToDoServer" executable.
 2) Press the `Run` button or use the `⌘+R` key shortcut.
 3) Select "Allow incoming network connections" if you are prompted.

 3. Check that some of the standard Kitura URLs are running:
     * Kitura splash screen: [http://localhost:8080/](http://localhost:8080/)